"I couldn't wait to see what happened

-Had she heard my thoughts?
+Had she heard Rayen’s thoughts?

 The door still stood propped open with her cart half in and half out.

-Temptation hit me square in the chest.
-All at once, I wanted to leave, even just far enough to find a place to sit and think.
-Anything would be better than being stuck as Tony’s shadow for the rest of the day, as Mr. Suarez had instructed me to do.
-I didn’t want to build a computer or go to another class.
-I wanted to go home, wherever that was.
+Temptation hit Rayen square in the chest.
+All at once, she wanted to leave, even if only just far enough to find a place to sit and think.
+Anything would be better than being stuck as Tony’s shadow for the rest of the day, as Mr. Suarez had instructed her to do.
+She didn’t want to build a computer, even if she knew how, or go to another class.

 Appeased, Tony returned to tinkering with a computer on his side of the room.

-And other than Nicholas, she’d been the only friendly one around my age so far.
+And other than Nicholas, Gabby had been the only friendly one around Rayen’s age so far.

 “Ah, the rare humble academic.
 Found a suitable computer yet?”

-I shook my head.
+Rayen shook her head.

-Tony kept his back to us when he said, “Fat chance of Sacagawea pickin’ a decent computer.”
+Tony kept his back to them when he said, “Fat chance of Sacagawea pickin’ a decent computer.”
 He sent a pompous smile over his shoulder and told Gabby, “Why don’t you call up your fairy godmother, sweet cheeks?
 See if a magic wand can help her.”

 When he returned to whatever held his attention, Gabby’s lips curved up.
-She touched her finger to her lips, looking as though a devious idea fueled her thoughts before she whispered to me, “Put your hand out and see which computer calls to you.”
+She touched her finger to her lips, looking as though a devious idea fueled her thoughts before she whispered to Rayen, “Put your hand out and see which computer calls to you.”

-She released one of her bubbling laughs that bordered on scary then lifted her shoulders in a what-can-it-hurt motion.
+Gabby released one of her bubbling laughs that bordered on scary then lifted her shoulders in a what-can-it-hurt motion.

-“Ah, for love of Einstein, are you two for real?”
+“Ah, for the love of Einstein, are you two for real?”
 Tony complained, crossing the room, a scowl on his face.
 “What are you doin’?”

 Gabby rounded on him with an expression of excitement.
-“Perhaps she’ll prove that you techno-ites are not all full of dull stuffing,” she taunted.
+“Perhaps she’ll prove that techno-ites like you are not all full of dull stuffing,” she taunted.
 “Rayen is using her sensory skills to select the perfect computer, which requires the unique ability of energy touch.
 Please don’t try it or you might hurt yourself and I wouldn’t be able to help you.
 My magic wand only works if you possess a heart.”